neevek/neevek.github.com/_src/_pages/posts/2013/06/27/introduction-to-minerl.md

 ## Builtin variables

-**Minerl** offers quite a few builtin variables that can be used to generate index pages of tags and archives.
+**Minerl** offers quite a few builtin variables that can be used to generate index pages for tags and archives.
 Builtin variables can be referenced in templates with [HTML::Template](http://search.cpan.org/~wonko/HTML-Template-2.94/lib/HTML/Template.pm) syntax.

 **Minerl** offers the following variables: